She/he Sheds and Tiny Houses

 This is the part that most people find either fun or overwhelming!

 When I say "design," I am talking about starting with the basics.
 Do you want a loft?
 If so, stairs or ladder access?
 Are you looking at a more open plan with convertible spaces?
-How much light to do want?
+How much light do you want?

 When you close your eyes, what do envision your space looking like?
 Take your time at this point because when you have a clear idea of what you want, you can make smarter decisions to get you there without wasting time or money by needing to make modifications later.